statisticsnorway/dapla-metadata-explorer/README.md

 * Navigate to `http://localhost:8000`

-**Note** that this application requires [dapla-project localstack](https://github.com/statisticsnorway/dapla-project/blob/master/localstack/README.md) running to function locally (or atleast a running instance of [linked-data-store](https://github.com/statisticsnorway/linked-data-store-documentation)).
+**Note** that this application requires [dapla-project localstack](https://github.com/statisticsnorway/dapla-project/blob/master/localstack/README.md) running to function locally (or at least a running instance of [linked-data-store](https://github.com/statisticsnorway/linked-data-store-documentation)).

 ### TODO
 * Show the number instances of a domain stored in LDS
-* User friendlier table
+* User friendlier table (like reacting to language change etc.)
-* Make form for editing
 * Input validations
 * General refactoring (smaller functions)
-* Write tests